northwesternmutual/kanali/README.md

 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg)](https://godoc.org/github.com/northwesternmutual/kanali)
 [![Go Report Card](https://goreportcard.com/badge/github.com/northwesternmutual/kanali)](https://goreportcard.com/report/github.com/northwesternmutual/kanali)

-Kanali is an efficient [Kubernetes](https://kubernetes.io/) ingress proxy with robust API management capabilities.
-Built using native Kubernetes constructs, Kanali gives you all the capabilities you need when exposing services in production without the need for multiple tools to accomplish them.
-Here are some notable features:
+Kanali is a lightweight, [Kubernetes](https://kubernetes.io/) native API management gateway that together with network policies provide a robust, open source solution to Kubernetes ingress, API management, and API security.

+Notable features:

 * **Kubernetes Native:** Kanali extends the Kubernetes API by using [Custom Resource Definitions](https://kubernetes.io/docs/concepts/api-extension/custom-resources/#customresourcedefinitions), allowing Kanali to be configured and used in the same way as native Kubernetes resources.
 * **Performance Centric:** As a middleware component, Kanali is developed with performance as the highest priority!
 You could instantly improve your application's network performance by using Kanali.